martinthomson/i-d-template/doc/WEB.md

 During review, people might ask for small changes.

-This can be in the form of suggestions.
+Requests for changes can be accompanied by suggestions.
 This is a great feature, so please [read about it](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-a-suggested-change) and use it.
 Authors of pull requests and (usually) editors of documents can accept suggestions through the GitHub UI.
+If you have multiple suggestions, try adding them to a batch rather than merging them one by one.

-If comments require changes that aren't in the form of suggestions, you can edit the file by navigating to the "Files changed" tab and hitting the ellipsis button for the changed file.
+If comments require changes that aren't in the form of suggestions, you can edit the file by navigating to the "Files changed" tab and hitting the ellipsis button for the changed file, this shows an option to edit the file.

 ![GitHub UI showing the choice to edit a file in a pull request](images/pr-edit.png)

-You will then be presented with the same edit interface.
+You will then be presented with the same edit interface as before.

 After making changes to a pull request, do not create a new branch for the changes, just commit directly to the branch.
+(Well, you *can* but then you will be creating a pull request against a pull request and that usually leads to someone getting confused and bad things happening, so maybe avoid that.)

 ![GitHub UI showing the choice to commit directly to the pull request branch](images/pr-update.png)